 E. Adjustable Rate.
 On an adjustable-rate mortgage, the adjustment shall be no more than ________% per year and ________% for the lifetime of the loan.

 ❑ F. Cash Transaction with No Mortgage.
-This transaction is a cash sale with no right to obtain a mortgage. ❑With contingency (See attached CCAR Residential Sales Contract Amendment Rev. 4/99) ❑Without contingency
+This transaction is a cash sale with no right to obtain a mortgage. ❑With contingency (See attached CCAR Amendment Cash Purchase Contingency) ❑Without contingency

 ❑ G. Cash Transaction, Mortgage Allowed.
 This transaction is a cash sale, but Seller agrees to reasonably and promptly cooperate with Buyers (including cooperating with any request from Buyers’ lender for access to the Premises) so that the Buyers may apply for an obtain a mortgage loan or loans, if desired, but it is expressly agreed that Buyers’ obligation to close is not contingent upon Buyers obtaining financing.

-❑With contingency (See attached CCAR Residential Sales Contract Amendment Rev. 4/99) ❑Without contingency
+❑With contingency (See attached CCAR Amendment Cash Purchase Contingency) ❑Without contingency

-Diligent Effort and Notice.
-Commencing on __________________, Sellers may terminate this Contract by notice to Buyers if Buyers have not formally applied for the above financing prior to the date of such termination notice.
-If Buyers, after diligent effort, are unable to obtain such a commitment conditional only upon maintenance of the status quo and other matters within Buyers’ control, on or before _________________, and serve written Notice of Termination upon Sellers, stating such inability, then Buyers shall be entitled to refund of the earnest money and this Contract shall be void.
-If seven (7) days prior to the commitment deadline no such notice has been served by Buyers upon Sellers, the Sellers may take no action in which case this financing contingency shall continue.
-Alternatively, Sellers may at any time thereafter serve upon Buyers notice that Buyers have seven (7) days thereafter to serve Notice of Termination and be entitled to the return of earnest money.
-If no such Notice of Termination is served by Buyers upon Sellers within that additional seven (7) day period, then this Contract shall remain in full force and effect and the financing contingency shall be deemed to have been waived by Buyers.
-Non-availability of funds required from Buyers at closing shall not be a valid basis for cancellation of the Contract due to unavailability of financing.
-If Buyers become aware that the property is in a flood plain or that the Sellers currently have flood hazard insurance on the property, Buyers may terminate this Contract within seven (7) days thereafter by written notice of termination to Sellers unless this condition was disclosed to Buyers in writing prior to Buyers signing the Contract.
+17. Diligent Effort and Notice.
+Commencing on __________________, Sellers may terminate this Contract by written termination notice to Buyers if Buyers have not formally applied for the above financing prior to the date of such written termination notice with the following lender (s):__________________________ or such other lenders approved in writing by Sellers, in Sellers’ sole discretion.
+If the list of lender(s) set forth above is blank, it will be presumed the lender shall only include such lender set forth in the pre-approval(s) of financing letter by Buyers to Sellers prior to the parties’ execution of the Contract, unless such list of lender(s) is otherwise agreed to in writing by Sellers and Buyers.
+If Buyers, after diligent effort, are unable to obtain such a commitment conditional only upon maintenance of the status quo and other matters within Buyers’ control, on or before _________________ (“Financing Contingency Date”), and serve written notice of termination upon Sellers, stating such inability along with written proof of theinability to obtain such commitment from the lender(s) (“Buyers’ Notice of Termination”), then Buyers shall be entitled to refund of the earnest money and this Contract shall be void.
+If Buyers’ Notice of Termination has not been served by Buyers upon Sellers prior to the expiration of the Financing Contingency Date, Sellers may take no action in which case this financing contingency shall continue; provided, however, notwithstanding anything contained herein, the earnest money shall be deemed non-refundable to Buyers (except in the event of Sellers’ default pursuant to this Contract), but applicable to the purchase price at closing.
+Sellers may, at any time after the expiration of the Financing Contingency Date, serve upon Buyers written notice that Buyers have 7 days thereafter to serve Buyers’ Notice of Termination.
+If no such Buyers’ Notice of Termination is served by Buyers upon Sellers within said 7 day period, then this Contract shall remain in full force and effect and the financing contingency shall be deemed to have been waived by Buyers.
+Notwithstanding anything contained in this Contract to the contrary, non-availability of funds required from Buyers at closing shall not be a valid basis for cancellation of the Contract due to unavailability of financing.
+If Buyers become aware that the property is in a flood plain or that the Sellers currently have flood hazard insurance on the property, Buyers may terminate this Contract within 7 days thereafter by written notice of termination to Sellers unless this condition was disclosed to Buyers in writing prior to Buyers signing the Contract.